ST10466448/POEpart3/README.md

 Student Information: Tristan Isaacs ST10466448 Group 1

 Project Overview: This is a source code for a brand new online book store.
 Book Haven looks to build a user friendly website that has the necessary features and is easy to use.
-Currently the website is built only using HTML but soon will include CSS to make look like a comfortable enviroment.
+Currently the website is built only using HTML, JavaScript but soon will include CSS to make look like a comfortable enviroment.

 Goals: The primary goal of Book Haven is too become the top online bookstore for anybody looking for books in multiple genres.
 The goal is to also create a good user experience and create a business with a strong identity.